golioth/docs/docs/device-management/5-ota/5-migrating-from-releases/README.md

 # Migrating From Releases

-The Cohorts workflow for rolling out OTA updates to devices are a direct replacement of the old Releases workflow.
+The Cohorts workflow for rolling out OTA updates to devices is a direct replacement of the old Releases workflow.
 Releases are already disabled for all new projects, and will be disabled for all existing projects at a later stage.